Milk Tongue

 Tuesday to Saturday

-Closed between exhibitions and open by appointment only during college recesses.
+Closed between exhibitions and open by appointment only during university recesses.

 Parking: Visitor parking permit required.
 Visit the University Police Department to obtain a permit.